Ntelos/CluedoNotes/README.md

 * Select the number of the players including yourself
 * Type their names
 * Select their pawn's color

 ![Demo Screenshot from the index page](https://github.com/Ntelos/Cluedo-Notes/blob/main/images/demo_index.png?raw=true)

 When you are ready press the "Start" button and you will be redirected to the <i>board.php</i> page.
 There you can see the names of the players colored with their pawn's color.
 At this page you can click in every cell of any row except the first one.
 By clicking in any cell you mark randomly with one of the following colors: green, red, yellow.

 ![Demo Screenshot from the index page](https://github.com/Ntelos/Cluedo-Notes/blob/main/images/demo_board.png?raw=true)

-My thinking about the marking:
+My thinking about the <b>marking</b>:

-If you mark the first column:
+If you mark the <b>first column</b>:

-Red: The card of the suspect/object/room is held by someone.
+<b>Red:</b> The card of the suspect/object/room is held by someone.
-Green: The card of the suspect/object/room is in the envelope, thus it will be included to your final accusation.
+<b>Green:</b> The card of the suspect/object/room is in the envelope, thus it will be included to your final accusation.
-Yellow: You are not sure about the suspect/object/room.
+<b>Yellow:</b> You are not sure about the suspect/object/room.

-Marking a Player's column:
+Marking a <b>Player's column</b>:

-Red: This player does not hold the card that its name is displayed at the start of the row.
-If the whole row is red-mark means that this card is inside the envelope, thus you can green-mark the name of the card.
+<b>Red:</b> This player does not hold the card that its name is displayed at the start of the row.
+If the whole row is red-mark
+means that this card is inside the envelope, thus you can green-mark the name of the card.
-Green: This player holds the card that its name is displayed at the start of the row.
-That means that this card is not inside the envelope so you can red-mark its name.
+<b>Green:</b> This player holds the card that its name is displayed at the start of the row.
+That means that this card is not
+inside the envelope so you can red-mark its name.
-Yellow: This player was questioned about the card of this row but you are not sure if you hold it or not.
+<b>Yellow:</b> This player was questioned about the card of this row but you are not sure if you hold it or not.

 ## Future Updates
 * Style up the pages